Baggage Shipping to Portugal

 If you choose to send any of the above please ensure you package the item appropriately, for example a TV inside a suitcase is not appropriate.

 Portugal’s major cites provide a mixture of historical attractions, modern architecture and diverse cultures.
-Lisbon, Aveiro and Porto are favorites with tourists because of their history, but Evora (the museum city) and Albufeira are also popular hotspots.
+Lisbon, Aveiro and Porto are favourites with tourists because of their history, but Evora (the museum city) and Albufeira are also popular hotspots.

 The official language of Portugal is Portuguese, which is one of the world’s major languages, spoken in various countries throughout the world including Brazil, Angola and Cape Verde.
 English is spoken in most tourist areas, but if you can speak Spanish you should be able to understand most of the dialect without an interpreter.